Spaniards stomp their heels at bailed-out bankers

 The protest was staged by the FLO6x8 flamenco group, whose slogan is "body vs capital."

-Bankia may be a favorite protest target, but it is by no means the only one.
+Bankia may be a favourite protest target, but it is by no means the only one.

 Other videos show the Rumba Rave, a seemingly spontaneous dance number by more than two dozen people in a branch of Santander bank, or "Ninja Girl," who tears open a purse full of pennies over her head and struts defiantly in the faces of confused-looking bank clerks.